Panasonic reveals 2008 line-up at Abbey Road Studios

 The new £500 DMP-BD50 Blu-ray player includes Profile 2.0 BD Live capability, and also has an SD card slot which can store downloaded content.
 The first film to offer download functions will be Disney’s Sleeping Beauty, which will also allow email style chat and video messaging functions during playback.

 We’re expecting a sample of the DMP-BD50 in the office tomorrow and a full review will follow.

-Completing the line-up is the SA-BX500 AV receiver, due later this month.
+Completing the line-up is the SA-BX500 AV receiver (below), due later this month.
 Claiming 7 x 130W output, it can handle both Dolby TrueHD and DTS-HD MA audio formats and allows both biwire and biamp configurations.

 Three HDMI inputs are accompanied by six more AV inputs, and the receiver is billed as iPod ready, though you’ll need a dock.